Luci04/Color-Palette/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Color-Palette uses a number of llibraries to work properly:
 * [React]
 * [Material-UI] - Nav-bar and stuff
 * [chroma.js] -  Gettting diff shades